jose-lico/jose-lico/README.md

 an infinitely curious software engineer, with a **special** eye for detail.
 I try to make every tick count, always being mindful of all moving parts in large complex systems.

-Interested in Golang, C++, Backend Dev & Game Dev.
+Interested in Golang, Backend Dev & Large Systems.

-- 👨‍💻 Currently working as a Backend Engineer at [Massive Studios](https://www.massivestudios.io/), using Golang.
+- 👨‍💻 Founding Engineer at [SpotGov](https://spotgov.com), revolutionizing public contracting with AI.
-- 🎰 Previously worked at [FABAMAQ](https://www.fabamaq.com/en) for 2+ years building casino games
+- 🎰 Previously worked at [FABAMAQ](https://www.fabamaq.com/en) and [Massive Studios](https://www.massivestudios.io/) (Stake Provider) for 4+ years building casino games
 - 🕘 Ocasionally work on game related things like game jams or small prototypes
 - 🏠 [joselico.com](https://joselico.com) is where I host more information about my projects & write stuff
 - 📫 Reach me at: [contact@joselico.com](mailto:contact@joselico.com) or **jose.lico** on Discord